How to Install Fedora?

 - Rhythm box for the music collection

 This has been a guide on Install Fedora.
-Here we have discussed the features and different Steps to install Fedora.
+Here we have discussed the basic meaning, features and different Steps to install Fedora.
 You may also look at the following articles to learn more –